Key takeaways for histamine intolerance:

 Members will see their genotype report below, plus additional solutions in the Lifehacks section.
 Consider joining today.

 Do you deal with sinus drainage after you eat?
 Periodic itching and hives?
-Migraines, irritability, anxiety, brain fog?
+Migraines, irritability, anxiety, and brain fog?
 The weird and seemingly unrelated symptoms of histamine intolerance can drive you nuts trying to figure out the root cause.

-Classified as a biogenic amine, histamine is a molecule that plays many roles in the body.
+Histamine is a biogenic amine that plays many roles in the body.
+Histamine’s many functions include:

-- causes allergic reactions,
+- causes the symptoms in allergic reactions,

 - acts within our immune defense system,